| DALLAS (NCBWA) – Mike Patrick, whose solid play-by-play

 Collegiate Baseball Writers Association for outstanding contributions

+to college baseball.
 "To think that I would be recognized for doing something that

 I truly love, I am grateful beyond belief," Patrick said.
 "It is